Geographical Peer Matching for P2P Energy Sharing: System Model

 \subsection{Community Cost-Optimization}

-One may wonder how the end-users may in our context make the most of their distributed resources.
-Instead of fixing one of the many forms of a local trade market, we consider that the energy exchanges occur ``for free'' within the community to obtain and analyse the lowest achievable cost as a community, while postponing the billing of individual exchanges to the end of the billing period.
-This way, communities may reach the ``best obtainable'' gain while settling individual gain by a subsidiary mechanism at the end of the billing period (not analysed further in this work).
+One may wonder how the end-users can in our context make the most of their distributed resources.
+Instead of fixing one of the many forms of a local trade market, we consider as in e.g.~\cite{heinisch2019organizing,duvignau2020small,duvignau2021benefits} that the energy exchanges occur ``for free'' within the community to obtain and analyze the lowest achievable cost as a community, while postponing the billing of individual exchanges to the end of the billing period.
+Hence, our focus in this work is on finding communities that reach the best benefits overall.
+A subsidiary mechanism can occur when the billing period ends to distribute the gain achieved by the community among the peers.
+Under the above assumptions and neglecting battery and transmission losses and communication issues, each community becomes equivalent to a single prosumer with aggregated PV and battery capacities over the full community.